Your web browser is out of date

 Husband (as the Listener): So, the reason why you wanted a new one is because you think it would be safer than a used vehicle?

-Wife (as the Speaker): Yes, it would have all the latest safety features, and would be less likely to break down and leave us stranded.
+Wife (as the Speaker): Yes, it would have all the latest safety features and would be less likely to break down and leave us stranded.
 And when you say I should be driving an old car, it seems like you don’t care about my safety.

 Husband (as the Listener): You feel like I don’t care about what happens to you?

-Wife (as the Speaker): Pretty much.
+Wife (as the Speaker): Kind of, yeah.

 Husband (switching roles; becomes the Speaker again): I’m sorry I gave that impression.
 I care very much what happens to you.
 I just don’t think there’s that big a difference in safety between a new vehicle and a used one, but there is a big difference in price.
 And we wouldn’t get an “old car”; just one that isn’t brand new.